How to Create a Photo Inventory for Moving Insurance

 First, take a photograph of the item as it stands in its usual place and then move it to photograph it in more detail.
 While taking the first few photos, capture part of your room as a sort of proof it indeed is your belonging.
 You may even photograph a member of your family next to it.
 The other photographs have to show as many details of the item as possible since it will be the determining factor for its value if it needs to be replaced.

 Before packing computers and moving electronics, make sure to show that they are operable – maybe even create a video just in case.
 Of course, photograph the sticker with the basic item information, such as a model, brand, and serial number.
-When packing your valuable paintings, take photos of the signature and the copy number.
+When packing your valuable paintings, take photos of the signature and the copy number before wrapping them in various packing materials, forgetting that would be one of the common moving mistakes you should strive to avoid.

 Form a Photo Inventory of Your Home

 No need to emphasize how important it is to form an image catalog of your home and garage tools you are moving to get full reimbursement for your damaged or lost property.
-The insurance claims process is complicated and tiresome, so make it easier by providing sufficient documents to support your claim.
+Keep this in mind no matter if you are moving during the holidays or any other time of the year, because the insurance claims process is complicated and tiresome, so make it easier by providing sufficient documents to support your claim.

 It is best to photograph items room-by-room.
 That way you will not forget any of them.
 Group the items by sets for easier management.
 And take one shot of the whole room if possible, just to have a better perspective of all of them.
 For every valuable item, document serial numbers and other labels.